tiurin/surgery-conf-en/src/pages/workshop/index.md

-Our distinguished speakers - professors Manuel Lopez (Spain), Jorge godoy Lenz  (Chili), Munther Haddat (UK) and host of a conference – Oleg Godik (Ukraine) are going to share their experience and information on best practices in laparoscopic surgery.
+Our distinguished speakers - professors Manuel Lopez (Spain), Jorge Godoy Lenz  (Chili), Munther Haddat (UK) and host of a conference – Oleg Godik (Ukraine) are going to share their experience and information on best practices in laparoscopic surgery.
 The workshop will consist of lectures and practical exercises in two modes: training-boxes&simulations and performing surgeries' stages on anatomic models (rabbits).